ChalitaCh/CMEECourseWork/Week3/README.md

 - Simulations with R programming language and how to maximise the efficient using vectorisation
 - Find and fix errors in R by debugging

-All the scripts used Mac OS Big Sur version 11.6.
+All the scripts used MacOS Monterey, version  12.1. and R version 4.1.1.
 A comprehensive list of all files and scripts within the Week 3 directory is provided below.

 ## Required R packages

 - ggplot2
 - Tidyverse
-- viridisLite
-- viridis
 - broom

 ## Code